oracle/weblogic-kubernetes-operator/docs/domains/Domain.md

 ### Domain

+Domain represents a WebLogic domain and how it will be realized in the Kubernetes cluster.
 | Name | Type | Description |
 | --- | --- | --- |
 | apiVersion | string | The API version for the Domain.
 Must be 'weblogic.oracle/v2'. |